lj-ditrapani/production-simulator/README.md

   and create the table dimensions which are bound in the HTML template variables using ng-repeat.

-Other ideas (testing only?)
+Other ideas (for faster manual testing only)
-- "Show all panels" button (make config, run, results & summary visible at same time).
-If you click on config, run, results, or summary buttons, it hides the other panels automatically Only useful in `sim_coffee.html` for quick testing
+- A testing mode "Show all panels" button
+  (make config, run, results & summary visible at same time).
+If you click on config, run, results, or summary buttons, it hides the other panels automatically
 - Simulate all rounds:  run simulation for rounds 1-6 in sequence for current config (is this useful outside of testing?) setup()